Unofficially, off-page SEO is link building. And link building is a BIG deal.

 In simpler terms, off-page optimization plays a pivotal role in enhancing your website’s DA/DR score.

 Increased DA/DR will lead to higher rankings in search results.
-And the higher your pages appear, the more chances there are of your site getting clicks [traffic].
+And the higher your pages appear, the more chances your site gets clicks [traffic].

-But that’s not even the end of the tale.
+But that’s not even the end of it.

 And guess what: Off-page SEO techniques are crucial to all of this.